 - 1 teaspoon fresh lemon juice

-Preheat oven to 140 degrees (or as low as your oven will go).
-Prepare a lined baking sheet by lining with parchment paper or a silcone baking mat.
+- Preheat your oven to as low as it will allow you to go.
+Aim for 150-180 degrees Fahrenheit.
+Line a rimmed baking sheet with parchment paper or a silicone mat.

-In a food processor or blender, puree fruit with sweetener and lemon juice until perfectly smooth.
+- In a food processor or blender, puree the fruit with the sweetener and lemon juice until perfectly smooth.